Hankyungwan/Blueshift/README.md

 Blueshift
 =========

+## (WIP) don't expect it to work completely yet... still putting a bunch of code into the repos

 Blueshift begun as a collaboration between @heavyk and @duralog to take us to the future. a Blueshift means that a planetary body is moving toward you and so its emitted light appears more "blue".
 I don't really understand how the frequency of a light wave can be modified by its emitter's velocity.